 - Speech problems

 Flattened pacifiers encourage the baby to suck with a flat tongue.
-This type of sucking can cause breastfeeding problems as well.
+Sucking with a flat tongue is another thing that can cause breastfeeding problems.

-WHEN TO INTRODUCE A PACIFIER TO BREASTFED BABY
+WHEN SHOULD YOU INTRODUCE A PACIFIER TO A BREASTFED BABY?

-As stated before, the AAP recommends that you want to get breastfeeding well established before introducing a pacifier to a breastfed baby.
+As I mentioned above, the AAP recommends that you want to get breastfeeding well established before introducing a pacifier to a breastfed baby.

 I consider breastfeeding well established when: